kuzzleio/documentation-old/src/guide/essentials/persisted.md

 ## Document CRUD

-Kuzzle Backend ships with a full data [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) API that can be used to manage documents.
+Kuzzle ships with a full data [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) API that can be used to manage documents.

 ### CREATE